migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 2024-04-01 Mon: Q1 self review and team review. /progress updates

+---

+**2024 scope**

+My focus will be on enhancing our community engagement and boosting our social media presence by actively managing daily interactions and content.
+I'll post daily on platforms like X, Substack, and YouTube to highlight our partnerships, ecosystem news, and demos of AI-driven products like ONE Bot and ONE Portfolio.
+I will engage with our community through two daily replies and foster discussions in community spaces.
+Additionally, I will post educational content to help users understand the current crypto + AI landscape and how our products are innovating within that space.
+I will collaborate with the community to host regular calls, inviting guest speakers to share insights and discuss relevant topics.
+I will also continue to iterate and improve ONE Portfolio, incorporating feedback from the team and community.
+My success will be measured by increased user engagement, positive feedback on our AI developments, and active community participation.

 -----

+**2024 Q1 Review (83.5 hours)**

+In Q1, I drove our Twitter engagement significantly, recording an 88% increase in activity, 27% more impressions, and maintaining a 4.0% engagement rate.
+This effort resulted in higher link clicks, retweets, and likes, reflecting robust community engagement.
+Our Substack saw steady traffic, slightly decreasing views but improving open rates, despite fewer postings.

+On YouTube, we saw a 26% rise in views and a 90% jump in watch time, highlighting our successful content strategy that included new videos and shorts.
+I also managed projects solo, enhancing our Figma iterations and taking initiative in areas like project management and content creation, which included redesigning thumbnails and improving video editing skills.

+---

 2024-03-31 Sun: Reviewing harmony.one/aimm & writing out [user flow](https://www.notion.so/harmonyone/AIMM-e4b83ab00d4b4f0facd7aae3d694f4e1).
 Begininng q1 self review.
 (5 hours)